 GENERAL SHAREHOLDER INFORMATION

-General Shareholder Information is given in the Report on Corporate Governance, which forms part of the Annual Report.
+General Shareholder Information is given in the Report on Corporate Governance forming part of the Annual Report.

 ACKNOWLEDGEMENT/ APPRECIATION

-Your Directors wish to place on record their appreciation for the continued support and cooperation received from various State Governments and the Government of India.
-The Directors also thank the banks, shareholders, suppliers, dealers and, in particular, the valued customers for their trust and patronage.
+Your Directors wish to place on record their appreciation for the continued support and cooperation received from various State Governments as well as the Government of India.
+The Directors also thank the banks, shareholders, suppliers, dealers and in particular the valued customers for their trust and patronage.

 Sd/-